laravel/pennant/notes.md

 ## Feature values

-As previously stated, generally feature flags are on or off and represented by `boolean` values.
-However, it can often be useful to store more complex values as a flag.
+Generally feature flags are on or off and represented by `boolean` values.
+However, it can be useful to store more complex values as a flag.
 "Complex" meaning things like a string, array of JSON, etc.

 Take the example of a new button design.
 We may be trialling 3 different button colours.